-Liverpool supporters didn’t disappoint at the club’s victory parade on Sunday.
+Liverpool supporters didn’t disappoint at the club’s victory parade after they won the Champions League in 2019.

-More than 750,000 fans packed the streets of Liverpool to celebrate their Champions League win.
+More than 750,000 fans packed the streets of Liverpool to celebrate their 2-0 win over Tottenham Hotspur in Madrid.

 The Reds have one of the most passionate fanbases in the world and the scenes that were created were incredible.